-This case study examines how one of our users sells premium content thanks to WooCommerce and a plugin called Groups.
+This case study examines how one of our users sells premium content (a paid newsletter subscription) thanks to WooCommerce and a plugin called Groups.
 MailPoet is used to convert free subscribers to paying customers.
 This set up is nearly free.

 My name is Thomas Clausen.
 I work as a senior project manager in one of Denmark’s biggest bank.

 In my spare time I do all kinds of things related to WordPress.
 I also run a small webshop at designgrotten.dk